Occupational Therapy Assistant (Associate's) - Richmond, Virginia

-After accreditation of the program has been obtained, qualified graduates may be eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
-The NBCOT is located at 12 South Summit Av., Suite 100, Gaithersburg, MD 20877, telephone number 301-990-7979 web site www.nbcot.org.
-After successful completion of this exam, the individual will become a Certified Occupational Therapy Assistant (COTA).
+The occupational therapy assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
+ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its Web address is www.acoteonline.org.
+Graduates of the program will be eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
+After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
 In addition, most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
-Note that a felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.
-Note that students must complete their Level II fieldwork within 12 months following completion of the didactic portion of the program.
+Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 Virginia College is accredited by the Accrediting Council for Independent Colleges (ACICS).
 ACICS has granted approval for Virginia College to offer this program.
 Virginia College in Richmond is licensed to operate by the State Council of Higher Education for Virginia (SCHEV).

 *Program details subject to change.
 See the official campus catalog and appropriate addenda for the latest information.